JamieIrvine/Go-Book-Club-Notes/Chapter 5 - Functions/Chapter_5.md

 ## Declaring and Writing Functions

-Go uses [[First-class functions]], like many other programming languages.
+Go uses First-class functions, like many other programming languages.
 - Go has methods too, but we won't cover them until chapter 7.

 Go adds its own twist on function features - some are improvements and others should be avoided.